-Ramsey County is working with adjacent units of government on the regional Analysis of Impediments to Fair Housing Choice and is acting as the fiscal agent for the Fair Housing Implementation Council.
+Ramsey County is worked with adjacent units of government on the regional Analysis of Impediments to Fair Housing Choice.
 Ramsey County has no land use authority, as we have no unincorporated areas, but work with county municipalities to support efforts to remove barriers to affordable housing.
 The County continues to work with the private sector (businesses, developers, social service agencies) to provide housing, economic development, and community development services.
 Economic development programs, such as the business development loan fund, and Open to Business, provide gap financing, which requires businesses seeking assistance to work with banks and other private and public sector lenders.